odingol/teamprofile-generator/README.md

  ## Usage

-This makeREADME app is designed to create a professional README file from the user's input.
-A README file is created only when the user finishes answering all of the prompt questions.
-The user is also given the freedom to style their README in whatever format they wish.
+This CLI app is designed to create a professional html file from the user's input using Object-Oriented-Programming.
+The myteam.html file is created only when the user finishes answering all of the prompt questions.

 [CLICK HERE]() if you would like to follow along on YouTube.